MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 The steps in this article are based on the following best practices:

 - **Deploy Office with Configuration Manager (Current Branch)**.
 For more details, see [Choose how to deploy](plan-office-365-proplus.md#step-1---choose-how-to-deploy).
 - **Manage updates to Office automatically**, without any adminstrative overhead.
 For more details, see [Choose how to manage updates](plan-office-365-proplus.md#step-2---choose-how-to-manage-updates).
 You can also manage updates to Office using Configuration Manager.
-For more details, see later in this article [[add link]].
+For more details, see Manage updates with Configuration Manager [[add link]].
-- **Build two Office installation packages**: Semi-Annual Channel for 32-bit and Semi-Annual Channel (Targeted) for 32-bit.
+- **Build two Office installation packages**: One package uses Semi-Annual Channel for 32-bit and the other uses Semi-Annual Channel (Targeted) for 32-bit.
 Each installation package includes all the core Office apps.
-(If you want to deploy the 64-bit version of Office, you can create additional installation packages.)
+If you want to deploy the 64-bit version of Office, you can create additional installation packages.
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).
+You can also include Visio and Proect as part of your installation package.
+For more details see Deploy Visio and Project [[add link]].
 - **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
-Note that in this scenario, the installation packages and deployment groups match exactly.
+In this scenario, the installation packages and deployment groups match exactly.
 In more complex deployments, you might have multiple deployment groups that use the same installation package.
 For more details, see [Choose your update channels](plan-office-365-proplus.md#step-3---choose-your-update-channels).

-You can customize these steps by managing updates differently, building more installation packages, and deploying to more groups.
+You can customize these steps by managing updates differently, building more installation packages, including Visio and Project, and deploying to more groups.
 These options are shown later in the article.

 ## Step 1 - Review and update your Configuration Manager infrastructure

-From an infrastructure standpoint, deploying Office 365 ProPlus with Configuration Manager is similar to other software deployments and doesn't require any special configuration.
+From an infrastructure standpoint, deploying Office 365 ProPlus with Configuration Manager is similar to other software deployments and doesn't require any special customization.
 When using Configuration Manager, we recommend the following options:

 - Use the Current Branch of Configuration Manager.
 For more details, see [Which branch of Configuration Manager should I use?](https://docs.microsoft.com/en-us/sccm/core/understand/which-branch-should-i-use)
 - Enable peer cache on your clicent devices.
 Peer Cache is a feature in the Current Branch of Configuration Manager that can help with limited network capacity when deploying to  client devices in remote locations.
 For more details, see [Peer Cache for Configuration Manager clients](https://docs.microsoft.com/en-us/sccm/core/plan-design/hierarchy/client-peer-cache).